-the executor must list all items of property that could be used, in whole or in part, to fund the beneficiary's distribution on that beneficiary's Schedule A. (This means that the same property may be reflected on more than one Schedule A.) A supplemental Form 8971 and corresponding Schedule(s) A should be filed once the distribution to each such beneficiary has been made.
+the executor must list all items of property that could be used, in whole or in part, to fund the beneficiary's distribution on that beneficiary's Schedule A. (This means that the same property may be reflected on more than one Schedule A.) A supplemental Form 8971 and corresponding Schedule(s) A should may, but aren't required to be filed once the distribution to each such beneficiary has been made.

-(This issue is also addressed in the proposed regulations, discussed below-which interestingly do not require that a supplemental Form 8971 and Schedule(s) A be filed after the distribution is made.)
+(This issue is also addressed in the proposed regulations, discussed below-which do not require that a supplemental Form 8971 and Schedule(s) A be filed after the distribution is made.)